marcoalopez/marcoalopez.github.io/Resume.md

 ### In review or available as a pre-print

-**Lopez-Sanchez MA**, Chauve T, Montagnat M, Tommasi A. Strain localisation and microstructure evolution in polycrystalline ice by in-situ strain field measurements. *Earth and Planetary Science Letters*.
-Status: Submitted.
+**Lopez-Sanchez MA**, Chauve T, Montagnat M, Tommasi A. Strain localisation and microstructure evolution in polycrystalline ice by in-situ strain field measurements.
+Pre-print at _EarthArXiv_. https://doi.org/10.31223/X5291H Submitted to *Earth and Planetary Science Letters*.
+Status: In review

 Wang X, Zhang J, Tommasi A, **Lopez-Sanchez MA**, Liu W, Barou F. Experimental evidence for a weak amphibole-rich deep crust in orogens. *Earth and Planetary Science Letters*.
 Status: In review.